Law of Return: Jewish ancestry amendment

 Jews who have converted to another religion are not eligible to immigrate under the Law of Return, even though they are still Jews according to halakha.

-The 1970 amendment was induced by the debate on "who is a Jew?".
-Until then the law did not refer to the question.
-There are several explanations for the decision to be so inclusive.
-One is that as the Nuremberg Laws did not use a halakhic definition in its definition of "who is a Jew", the Law of Return definition for citizenship eligibility is not halakhic either.
-Another explanation is the 1968 wave of immigration from Poland, following an antisemitic campaign by the government.
-These immigrants were very assimilated and had many non-Jewish family members.
+The 1970 amendment was induced by the debate on "who is a Jew?"—until 1970, the law did not refer to the question.
+There are several explanations as to why the definition under the law became so inclusive.
+One is that given the persecutory Nuremberg Laws had not used a halakhic definition (their definition was broader), the Law of Return definition ought not be overly restrictive simply to conform to traditional halakhic definitions either.
+Another explanation is that the State of Israel wished to facilitate further immigration related to a wave of immigrants from Poland, following an antisemitic campaign begun by the government there from 1967, including the immigration of many family members of olim who were not, under strict halakhic definitions, Jewish.

-A second explanation is that in order to increase immigration levels so as to offset the "demographic threat" posed by the growth of the Arab population, the law expanded the base group of those eligible to immigrate to Israel.
+A second explanation is that, in order to generally increase immigration levels so as to offset the perceived "demographic threat" posed by growth of the extant Arab population in Israel, the law expanded the base group of those eligible to immigrate to Israel.

 A third explanation promoted by religious Jews is that the overwhelmingly secular leadership in Israel sought to undermine the influence of religious elements in Israeli politics and society by allowing more secular Jews and their non-Jewish spouses to immigrate.

 The Israeli Rabbinate is a purely Orthodox body that is far more strict in defining "who is a Jew".
 This creates a situation in which thousands of immigrants who are eligible for citizenship under the Law of Return's criteria, are ineligible for Jewish marriage by the Israeli Rabbinate.

 As of 2021, 3,340,000 Jews have immigrated to Israel since its independence in 1948.

 Hundreds of thousands of people who do not have Jewish status under Orthodox Jewish interpretations of halakha received Israeli citizenship, as the law confers citizenship to all offspring of a Jew (including grandchildren) and their spouses.